-10.3 RIGHTS RESPONSIBILITIES & LIMITATIONS
+10.3 RIGHTS RESPONSIBILITIES & LÍMITATIONS

-- A. Sexual Harassment - a.
-Sexual Harassment Defined: Sexual harassment of students by other students or by employees of this district is unlawful under both Michigan and Federal law, and is contrary to the commitment of this district to provide a stable learning environment.
-All contact between students, teachers, and other adult employees of this district must demonstrate respect for the individual student, be of a nature, which does not make the student feel uncomfortable, and be conducive to creating a stable learning environment.
-All students and employees are expected to conduct themselves with respect and dignity for others. - b.
-Sexual harassment includes making unwelcomed sexual advances, engaging in improper physical contact, making improper sexual comments, or otherwise creating an intimidating, hostile, or offensive educational learning environment. - c.
-If a student has concerns about the nature of any conduct or physical contact by an employee of this district or by a fellow student, the student should immediately report this concern to one of the following: the building principal, the assistant principal, a counselor, a social worker, the district monitor for sexual discrimination (Superintendent, Dave Tebo, Human Rights Officer, 751-5413).
-Students should also discuss the concern with a parent or legal guardian. - d.
-The district will investigate all reports of harassment.
+A. Sexual Harassment

+Sexual Harassment Defined:

+Sexual harassment of students by other students or by employees of this district is unlawful under both Michigan and Federal law, and is contrary to the commitment of this district to provide a stable learning environment.
+All contact between students, teachers, and other adult employees of this district must demonstrate respect for the individual student, be of a nature which does not make the student feel uncomfortable, and be conducive to creating a stable learning environment.
+All students and employees are expected to conduct themselves with respect and dignity for others.

+Sexual harassment includes making unwelcomed sexual advances, engaging in improper physical contact, making improper sexual comments, or otherwise creating an intimidating, hostile, or offensive educational learning environment.

+If a student has concerns about the nature of any conduct or physical contact by an employee of this district or by a fellow student, the student should immediately report this concern to one of the following: the building principal, the assistant principal, a counselor, a social worker, the district monitor for sexual discrimination (Mr. Craig Hoekstra, Human Rights Officer, 751-5413).
+Students should also discuss the concern with a parent or legal guardian.

+All such reports will be investigated immediately by the district.
 Violators will be subject to disciplinary action up to and including student expulsion from school or employee termination from employment.
 Reports of sexual harassment will be handled discreetly to maintain confidentiality in order to avoid embarrassment and to protect the student making the report.
-The principles of due process will be followed. - B. BULLYING POLICY BULLYING WILL NOT BE TOLERATED - a.
+The principles of due process will be followed.

+B. BULLYING POLICY

 This policy applies to all activities in the district, including activities on school property, the bus, and those occurring off school property.
 The latter case consists of any situation when a student or employee is at a school-sponsored, school-approved or school-related activity or function- such as field trips, or athletic events- where students are under the school's control, or where an employee is engaged in school business.
-"Bullying" consists of (but is not limited to) all of the following acts: - i. threats or actual physical harm; - ii. unwelcome physical contact; - iii. threats or taunting via verbal, written, or electronic means; - iv. theft or extortion of money or property; - v. damage or destruction of student property; - vi. blockage or impediment of student movement. - b.
+"Bullying" consists of (but is not limited to) all of the following acts:

+- threats or actual physical harm;

+- unwelcome physical contact;

+- threats or taunting via verbal, written, or electronic means;

+- theft or extortion of money or property;

+- damage or destruction of student property;

+- blockage or impediment of student movement.

 Aggressive behavior is defined as inappropriate conduct that is repeated enough, or serious enough, to negatively impact a student's educational, physical or emotional well being.
 This type of behavior is a form of harassment, although it need not be based on any of the legally protected characteristics, such as sex, race, national origin, marital status, and/or disability.
-It would include (but not be limited to) such behaviors as bullying, hazing, stalking, intimidating, menacing, coercion, name-calling, taunting, and/or making threats. - C. Criminal Acts Defined.
-The following activities are among defined as criminal under Michigan state law.
-The commission of, or participation in, any of the following activities in school buildings, on school property, or a school-sponsored event is prohibited.
-Violations of this article will be subject to disciplinary action by school officials regardless of whether criminal charges result. - a.
-Arson The intentional setting of fire. - b.
-Assault Physical threats or violence to persons. - c.
-Burglary Stealing of school or personal property. - d.
-Explosives Explosives are not permitted on school property or at school-sponsored events.
+It would include (but not be limited to) such behaviors as bullying, hazing, stalking, intimidating, menacing, coercion, name-calling, taunting, and/or making threats.

+B. Criminal Acts Defined.
+The following activities are among defined as criminal under laws of the State of Michigan.
+The commission of or participation in any of the following activities in school buildings, on school property, or a school-sponsored event is prohibited.
+Violations of this article will be subject to disciplinary action by school officials regardless of whether criminal charges result.